Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Model and Problem Formulation

-The Eisenberg-Gale convex program has several computational advantages that make it practically feasible.
-In particular, the computational complexity of solving Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3} is identical to that of a linear program~\cite{orlin2010improved}, i.e., it can be solved in polynomial time~\cite{ye2008path,jain2007polynomial} with the same complexity as that of maximizing a linear objective function.
-Furthermore, in the special case that the utility coefficients, budgets, and good capacities are all rational, the optimal solution of Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3} is also rational~\cite{vazirani2012notion}, i.e., the solution to Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3} can be exactly computed.

-In addition to its computational advantages, the weighted geometric mean objective has several desirable properties compared to optimizing other social welfare objectives.
-First, the weighted geometric mean objective results in an allocation that satisfies both Pareto efficiency, i.e., no user can be made better off without making another user worse off, and envy-freeness, i.e., each user prefers their allocation compared to that of other users.
-However, other social welfare objectives often only satisfy one of these desirable properties, e.g., the utilitarian welfare (weighted sum of user's utilities) and egalitarian welfare (maximizing the minimum utility) objectives only achieve Pareto efficiency.
-Next, maximizing the weighted geometric mean of users' utilities achieves a natural compromise between the utilitarian and egalitarian objectives~\cite{BGM-2017}, thereby resulting in a simultaneously efficient and fair allocation.
-In particular, compared to maximizing utilitarian welfare, which may result in unfair allocations~\cite{bertsimas2011price} since some users may obtain zero utilities, under Objective~\eqref{eq:FisherSocOpt} all users receive a strictly positive utility.
-Furthermore, compared to the egalitarian objective that may result in highly inefficient outcomes, optimizing the geometric mean of users' utilities is more robust since it provides a lower bound on the utilitarian welfare.
+The Eisenberg-Gale program has several desirable properties beyond its computational advantages, i.e., it can be solved in polynomial time~\citep{ye2008path,jain2007polynomial} with the same complexity as that of solving a linear program, that make it practically feasible.
+In particular, maximizing the weighted geometric mean results in an allocation satisfying both Pareto efficiency, i.e., no user can be made better off without making another user worse off, and envy-freeness, i.e., each user prefers their allocation compared to that of other users.
+In contrast, other welfare objectives often only satisfy one of these properties, e.g., the utilitarian welfare (sum of user's utilities) and egalitarian welfare (maximizing the minimum utility) objectives only achieve Pareto efficiency.
+Next, the Eisenberg-Gale objective achieves a natural compromise between the utilitarian and egalitarian objectives~\citep{BGM-2017}, thereby resulting in a simultaneously efficient and fair allocation.
+In particular, compared to maximizing utilitarian welfare, which may result in unfair allocations as some users may obtain zero utilities, under Objective~\eqref{eq:FisherSocOpt} all users receive a strictly positive utility.
+Further, compared to the egalitarian objective that may result in highly inefficient outcomes, optimizing the geometric mean of users' utilities is more robust as it provides a lower bound on the utilitarian welfare.